-- 2) improving business processes to ensure that borrower address updates submitted to Servicer are properly reflected in its letter vendor's system, including performing a reconciliation of address information between Servicer's and third party vendors' information systems; and - 3) implementing multiple quality control and control reporting enhancements to prevent and detect other miscellaneous errors. - b.
+- 2) instituting a process to review all BPOs ordered within twelve months of a prior BPO to determine proper billing; and - 3) implementing a monthly control report to review ordered property inspections to determine whether any related fees should be waived for property inspections ordered within 30 days of a prior property inspection. - b.
 Implementation.
-Servicer's implementation of the corrective actions outlined in the CAP is ongoing at this time.
-The Metric 28 Cure Period is expected to begin during the fourth calendar quarter of 2016.
+Servicer's implementation of the corrective actions outlined in the CAP is ongoing at this time and is expected to be completed shortly after the filing of this Report.
+The Metric 8 Cure Period is expected to begin during the fourth calendar quarter of 2015.
 As with all CAPs, Servicer's implementation is under my supervision, which is being undertaken through the work of the SPF and the PPF.
 During the implementation process, Servicer has engaged in and will continue to regularly engage in discussions with the SPF and the PPF regarding progress, findings and observations.
-In a subsequent Compliance Report, I will provide an update on Servicer's completion of its CAP for Metric 28. - c.
+In a subsequent Compliance Report, I will provide an update on Servicer's completion of its CAP for Metric 8. - c.
 Remediation.
-Based on my consideration of various factors, including the reported error rate of 24.16% compared to the Threshold Error Rate of 5%, I determined that Servicer's noncompliance was widespread.
-Because of this determination, the Judgment requires Servicer to remediate any material harm to borrowers who may have been harmed by such noncompliance since Servicer's implementation of the Servicing Standards and remediate all such harms to the extent that the harm has not otherwise been remediated.
-Consequently, Servicer is required to submit a separate remediation plan for me to review and approve.
-Servicer submitted a proposed remediation plan for Metric 28 in August 2016, which the Professionals and I are in the process of reviewing.
-In a subsequent Compliance Report, I will provide an update on Servicer's Metric 28 remediation plan, including my assessment of such remediation plan and Servicer's remediation activities, as well as my and the Professionals' confirmation of such remediation activities to the extent they have been completed.
+Based on my examination of various factors, including the actual error rate reported of 10.90% compared to the Threshold Error Rate of 5% and the fact that the root cause appeared to be primarily a failure to manually waive certain fees in a limited number of instances rather than systemic, I determined that Servicer's noncompliance was not widespread.
+Because of this determination, the Judgment requires Servicer to remediate any material harm to particular borrowers identified through the IRG's work in the Test Period in which the Metric failed.
+Consequently, Servicer's CAP included an analysis of material harm caused to the borrowers associated with each loan the IRG determined failed Metric 8 during the Test Period for the fourth calendar quarter of 2014.
+In addition, the CAP included the following proposed remediation of such harm: (i) refunding the borrowers or crediting borrowers' accounts with the amount of excess fees paid; (ii) performing additional due diligence to identify valid mailing addresses for those borrowers whose refund checks are returned to Servicer; and (iii) issuing such refunded amounts to the appropriate state as unclaimed funds if a valid borrower address ultimately could not be identified.
+In a subsequent Compliance Report, I will provide an update on Servicer's remediation activities, and on my and the Professionals' confirmation of such activities to the extent they have been completed.

-H. Metric 29
+F. Metric 23